nayname/ntrn/README.md

 ## Overview

-Agentic Neutron is a Rust-based project built on the [rig framework](https://github.com/0xPlaygrounds/rig/) using the Agentic API to transform user intents expressed in natural language into deterministic JSON message schemas specifically for  Neutron.
+Ntrn Agentic is a Rust-based project built on the [rig framework](https://github.com/0xPlaygrounds/rig/) using the Agentic API to transform user intents expressed in natural language into deterministic JSON message schemas specifically for  Neutron.
 The project aims to automate smart-contract creation and management by turning user intent into JSON specifications and moving them through a structured pipeline all the way to on-chain deployment.

 ### High-Level Architecture